 It’s Not A Tarmac!

-Media folks love to say “tarmac.”
-Perhaps they think it sounds trendy and sophisticated.
-I have seen it used to describe runways, taxiways, aprons, parking lots, and sidewalks; and it’s incorrect.
+News media and a few government sources often use the term “tarmac.”
+I have seen it used to describe runways, taxiways, aprons, parking lots, and sidewalks; and it’s actually incorrect.
 Aviation professionals cringe when we hear the word.

 The Problem: There is no official definition for “tarmac” in aviation.
-The news media makes up the definition as they write their stories.
-One reporter’s use of the word may be (and often is) completely different from another reporter’s.
-If you’re in the business of clearly conveying news and information, it makes more sense to use the three airport words that precisely describe where the story takes place: Apron, Taxiway, and Runway.
+One news report’s use of the word may be (and often is) completely different from another.
+If a reporter has enough information to make the distinction, it makes sense to use terminology that precisely describes where the story takes place: Apron, Taxiway, and Runway.

 So, what IS a tarmac?